solhuebner/PCA9685-Arduino/README.md

 ## Library Setup

-There are several defines inside of the library's header file that allows for more fine-tuned control.

-It is recommended to avoid editing library files directly and instead copy these into your own project and uncomment/define, as desired, before the include directive to this library, or through custom build flags.
+### Header Defines

+There are several defines inside of the library's main header file that allow for more fine-tuned control of the library.
+You may edit and uncomment these lines directly, or supply them as a compilation flag via custom build system.
+While editing the main header file isn't the most ideal, it is often the easiest way when using the Arduino IDE, as it doesn't support custom build flags.
+Be aware that editing this header file directly will affect all projects on your system using this library.

+In PCA9685.h:
 ```Arduino
 // Uncomment this define to enable use of the software i2c library (min 4MHz+ processor required).
 //#define PCA9685_ENABLE_SOFTWARE_I2C     1   // http://playground.arduino.cc/Main/SoftwareI2CLibrary